ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/graphics/materials/albedo.markdown

  ## AlbedoValue

 When an AlbedoValue fragment is added to a material, the user may set a color value to be uniformly applied to the material.
-To add an AlbedoValue fragment to a material, click on the `Add ZilchFragment` button in the Properties window:
+To add an AlbedoValue fragment to a material, click on the `Add NadaFragment` button in the Properties window: